Updated July 2023

 - 33 Is Myki switching us to distance-based fares?

 - 34 How do ticket inspectors and V/Line conductors check tickets?

 - 35 Has Myki slowed things down?

 Where can I get a Myki?

 Cards can be obtained online or by phone (1800 800 007 6am – midnight daily).
-You can also get them from Myki Card Vending Machines (which are located at railway stations, some tram platform stops, and some major bus interchanges), from staff at Premium (staffed) stations, or from PTV Hubs at Southern Cross station and 750 Collins Street, Docklands, and in Geelong and Bendigo.
+You can also get them from Myki Card Vending Machines (which are located at railway stations, some tram platform stops, and some major bus interchanges), from staff at Premium (staffed) stations, staffed V/Line station (within the Myki boundary), or from PTV Hubs, which are at Southern Cross station, Westfield Shopping Centre, Geelong, and Bendigo Marketplace, Bendigo.

 Mykis can also be purchased at many metropolitan retail outlets and some country retail outlets, particularly, but not exclusively, 7-Eleven stores, as well as some Australia Post outlets in major regional centres.
 See here to get the location details of retailers selling Myki.